 For more information on the divine inspiration of the Scriptures, please see:

-A brief inspiration on the divine inspiration of the Scriptures:
+A brief article on the divine inspiration of the Scriptures: